 Each selected high school student is tasked with aiding in a discrete hands-on research project as part of ongoing research specific to each faculty mentor.
 All laboratories will focus on the following learning outcomes for participating interns:

 - learn laboratory and college level library research techniques

 - display and present data in a poster form and explain poster information during an annual poster symposium

-Applications for the 2017 SU College of Engineering and Computer Science High School Research Internship are due March 3, 2017.
-Visit apply now to determine your eligibility and to complete the on-line application.
+Applications for the 2018 SU College of Engineering and Computer Science High School Research Internship are due March 2, 2018.
+2018 applications will be available on-line January 5, 2018.